xyzcoderman/Reasoning-centric-Re-ranking-for-Person-Re-identification/README.md

 ### Q3.1.
 Limited overall ranking quality.

 **Response.** We agree that the current discussion overemphasizes Rank-1 and does not sufficiently address the mAP/mINP trade-off.
 To address this concretely, we will update Table 2 by reporting both the default cost-efficient setting, CFM top-k=5, and an accuracy-oriented setting, CFM top-k=10.
-As shown in the following table, CFM top-k=10 achieves the best Rank-1 on all three datasets and becomes more competitive in mAP, achieving the best mAP on Market-1501 and CUHK03 while remaining close on DukeMTMC.
+As shown in the Table 2, CFM top-k=10 achieves the best Rank-1 on all three datasets and becomes more competitive in mAP, achieving the best mAP on Market-1501 and CUHK03 while remaining close on DukeMTMC.

-**Comparison of our reasoning-centric re-ranking method with existing re-ranking approaches on three benchmarks.
+**Table 2: Comparison of our reasoning-centric re-ranking method with existing re-ranking approaches on three benchmarks.
 All existing baselines are evaluated under top-k=10.
 Red text indicates improvements over the baseline.**

 | Base | Method | Venue | Market-1501 mAP | Market-1501 R1 | Market-1501 mINP | DukeMTMC mAP | DukeMTMC R1 | DukeMTMC mINP | CUHK03 mAP | CUHK03 R1 | CUHK03 mINP |
 |---|---|---|---:|---:|---:|---:|---:|---:|---:|---:|---:|